Wednesday, 29 November 2023

 Writing Is Painful

 Imagining the interior lives of those maligned, cancelled, and spurned, Emma Cline’s work as a writer is free of simplistic moralising, instead interested in the stories we all tell ourselves and how we create our own personal delusions.
 With her recently released second novel, The Guest, she delivers an already-classic exploration of class neurosis in late capitalist America.
-(Kaleidoscope)
+(KALEIDOSCOPE)

 What’s the Future of Books?